opendatasoft/ods-documentation/source/publish_datasets/transform_dataset.rst

 * Decimal and Integer fields
     * **Unit**

-        This option let's you define an optional unit associated with numerical fields.
+        This option lets you define an unit associated with numerical fields.
 This option is used to complement the table view and is displayed next to the field's value.

 Transforming your dataset